 - Austrade's China Market Profile provides further detail and facts about the Chinese market.

-- The Victorian Government provides support through a range of grants, vouchers and assistance programs.
+- Victorian Government, through Business Victoria provides support through a range of grants, vouchers and assistance programs.

 - The International Chamber House (ICH) in Melbourne's city centre is a business networking hub for international bilateral chambers and business associations.
 It provides members access to meeting rooms with video-conferencing, flexible work spaces and a function space for international business development events.